mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 where we are summing over all the possibilities of having $m'$ mRNA and $p'$ proteins before cell division.
-Note that the sums start at $m$ and $p$; this is because for a cell to have these copy numbers before cell division, it is a requirement that the mother cell had at least such copy number since we are not assuming that there is any production at the instantaneous cell division time.
+Note that the sums start at $m$ and $p$; this is because for a daughter cell to have these copy numbers before cell division, it is a requirement that the mother cell had at least such a copy number since we are not assuming that there is any production at the instantaneous cell division time.
 Since we assume that the partition of mRNA is independent of the partition of protein, the conditional probability $P(m, p \mid m', p')$ is given by a product of two binomial distributions, one for the mRNA and one for the protein, i.e.
 $$
 P(m, p \mid m', p') = {m' \choose m} \left( \frac{1}{2} \right)^{m'} \cdot
                       {p' \choose p} \left( \frac{1}{2} \right)^{p'}.